Job Search and Diversity Links

 Career Onestop: http://www.careeronestop.org/ CareerOnestop is sponsored by the U.S. Department of Labor Employment and Training Administration.
 Pathways to career success (A proud partner of the americanjobcenter network).
 The tools available will help job seekers, students, businesses and career professionals.

-U.S. Department of Labor-U.S. Bureau of Labor Statistics: Occupational Outlook Handbook, 2010-2011 http://www.bls.gov/oco For hundreds of different types of jobs - such as teacher, lawyer, and nurse - the Occupational Outlook Handbook tells you: the training and education needed, earnings, expected job prospects, what workers do on-the-job, and working conditions.
+U.S. Department of Labor-U.S. Bureau of Labor Statistics: Occupational Outlook Handbook, 2010-2011 http://www.bls.gov/oco For hundreds of different types of jobs, the Occupational Outlook Handbook tells you: the training and education needed, earnings, expected job prospects, what workers do on-the-job, and working conditions.

 Occupational Information Network: http://www.bls.gov/opub/ooq/1999/Spring/art01.pdf O*NET, the Occupational Information Network, is replacing The Dictionary of Occupational Titles (DOT) as a source of occupational information.
 O*NET is a database-not a book, like the DOT.
 This database has the qualities of both an interactive library and a language.
 Serving as a library for information on the working world, O*NET allows everyone to access data on job characteristics and worker attributes.
 In addition, O*NET includes information on the knowledge, skills, abilities, interests, preparation, contexts and tasks associated with O*NET occupations.